What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 No. None of the COVID-19 vaccines—including the mRNA Pfizer-BioNTech and Moderna vaccines authorized for children down to 6 months of age—can give your child COVID-19.

-If my child is 11, should I wait for them to turn 12 so they can receive a larger dose of the Pfizer-BioNTech COVID-19 vaccine?
+If my child is 11, should I wait for them to turn 12 so they can receive a larger dose of the Pfizer-BioNTech or Moderna COVID-19 vaccine?

 No. Parents and guardians should get their children ages 6 months – 11 years vaccinated as soon as possible with the appropriate dosage, which is based on their age at the time each vaccine dose is administered.
 Our nation's best medical and health experts have worked to ensure that the vaccine doses for 5 – 11-year-olds are safe and effective – offering our children excellent protection against COVID-19 and generating a strong immune response.